 Sometimes you may even be able to get away with one versatile watch.
 One with a 12-hour bezel can be used to track a second time zone, and changing straps can dress the same watch up or down as appropriate for the time, place and company you’re in.
 Straps are super easy to carry, but be aware that a strap-changing tool may need to be kept in checked luggage.

 Other good practices

-Keep valuables on your person or in your carry-on, and keep your carry-on in sight while en route.
+Keep valuables on your person or in your carry-on, and keep your carry-on in sight while en route (as airport security announcements remind you).
 Always make use of the safe provided in most hotel rooms for any valuables like watches when you leave the room.
 If you’re traveling with anything fancy, it could be a good idea to get insurance, as watch warranties don’t cover theft or loss.

 Most importantly, let the watches you take with enhance your memory-making and selfie-taking adventures.

 Note: Purchasing products through our links may earn us a portion of the sale, which supports our editorial team’s mission.
 Learn more here.